darkfeline/dantalian/doc/definitions.rst

 file contains that tagname.

-A directory A is externally tagged with a directory B if and only if there exists at least one special symlink in B that refers to A.
+A directory A is externally tagged with a directory B if and only if there exists at least one symlink in B that refers to A.

-A directory A is externally tagged at pathname B if and only if B refers to a special symlink that refers to A.
+A directory A is externally tagged at pathname B if and only if B refers to a symlink that refers to A.

 Given a rootpath, a directory A being internally tagged with a tagname B is equivalent to A being externally tagged at the pathname which is equivalent to B.

-Dantalian only considers and manipulates internal tags.
-Dantalian will attempt to keep a directory's external tags consistent with its internal tags where convenient.
+Dantalian uses both internal and external tags, but internal tags are considered more stable and reliable than external tags.